 Wherever possible we consult with the child about their needs and make this an open and honest conversation between them, their parents and the school.
-There are times that parents wish for their children to be less aware of the interventions being put in place.
 We honour the wishes of parents in this where possible but may advise that some consultation with children may be necessary, taking into account age and level of need.